garrettgman/garrettgman.github.io/back.md

 weight: 1
 ---

-We all know what _Science_ is: the scholarly way of learning that depends on reasoning and observation.
-A scientist conducts experiments, makes measurements and thereby learns about the world.
-But what is _Data Science_?
+What exactly is data science?
+With this book, you’ll gain a clear understanding of this discipline for discovering natural laws in the structure of data.
+Along the way, you’ll learn how to use the versatile R programming language for data analysis.

-Data science begins with the second measurement.
-Whenever you measure the same thing twice—provided you measure it precisely enough—you will get two results.
-This phenomenon creates uncertainy, and it creates opportunity.
+Whenever you measure the same thing twice, you get two results—as long as you measure precisely enough.
+This phenomenon creates uncertainty and opportunity.
+Author Garrett Grolemund, Master Instructor at RStudio, shows you how data science can help you work with the uncertainty and capture the opportunities.

-This book will teach you how to work with that uncertainty and how to capture those opportunities.
-It will also teach you how to handle the other things that come along with the second measurement (and all the measurements that follow).
-Things like:

-* **Data Carpentry** - You now have a history of observations to keep track of.
-How do you do it?
-* **Data Wrangling** - Your data sets contain more information than they display.
-How do you access it?
-* **Data Visualization** - Patterns are easy to miss in data, but easy to spot in graphs.
-How do you draw them?
+You’ll learn about:

+* **Data Wrangling**—how to manipulate datasets to reveal new information
+* **Data Visualization**—how to create graphs and other visualizations
-* **Exploratory Data Analysis** - Your measurements may contain evidence of relationships.
-What should you look for?
+* **Exploratory Data Analysis**—how to find evidence of relationships in your measurements
-* **Modelling** - Data puts a wealth of information at your fingertips.
-How can you turn it into insights and predictions?
+* **Modelling**—how to derive insights and predictions from your data
-* **Inference** - Unlike experiments, data analyses cannot provide full proof results.
-How do you avoid being fooled?
+* **Inference**—how to avoid being fooled by data analyses that cannot provide fool­proof results

-With this book, you will gain a clear understanding of data science.
-Data science is a method of reasoning that matches the structure of data to the structure of scientific laws.
-Along the way, you will learn the statstistical world view, a way of seeing the world that permits understanding in the face of uncertainty, and simplicity in the face of complexity.
-You will also learn how to use R, a very versatile computer language.
+Through the course of the book, you’ll also learn about the statistical worldview, a way of seeing the world that permits understanding in the face of uncertainty, and simplicity in the face of complexity.